-Which Thai Food To Eat at a Thai Restaurant in 2021?
+Which Thai Food To Eat at a Thai Restaurant?

 You probably love succulent Thai food as we do!
 But, do you order the same things all the time because you don’t know what to get that is delicious?
 What is Thai Food variety?

 I’ll offer some suggestions here by covering some popular Thai foods you might enjoy.

 I think there are many people who don’t know what to eat when they go to a Thai food restaurant.
 Before I (Vern, Joy’s husband) came to Thailand I usually ordered the same things over and over, and I sometimes still do!
 If I ate with someone who ordered something different – I tried it, and almost always loved it.

 Thai food is so diverse, and so delicious in all its different forms.
 I won’t lie, Thailand’s food was a major draw, bringing me here from the USA to live.